-At a wooden bar beneath neon lights, fingers tap.
-A vial of e-cigarette "juice" pours into a pen-shaped device.
+At a vaping bar beneath neon lights, fingers tap on the wooden counter.
+A vial of "vape juice" pours into a pen-shaped device.
 With the click of a button, electricity flows, a coil heats, and flavored, diluted, liquid nicotine transforms to a gas.
 It's inhaled and exhaled in a vanilla custard nimbus that hovers in the Henley Vaporium in Manhattan that sells all manner of e-cigarette devices, vape pens, and "mods" for delivering vaporized nicotine into users' lungs and bloodstreams.

-Indeed, according to a recent study out of England, vaping is 60 percent more effective for quitting cigarettes than nicotine patches, gum, or going cold turkey.
+Indeed, according to a study in the peer-reviewed journal Addiction, vaping is 60 percent more effective for quitting cigarettes than nicotine patches, gum, or going cold turkey.
 But just because e-cigarettes are tar-free doesn't mean they're risk-free.

-The product is so new that there are no studies on its long-term effects of e-cigs because they're a relatively recent development.
+There are no studies on its long-term effects of e-cigs because they're a relatively recent development.
 And e-cigarette manufacturers have been criticized for targeting the young and using television advertising, which traditional cigarette companies have been banned from doing since 1970.

 All that aside, vapers aren't waiting for science or the government to tell them what they know in their lungs to be true, and what they come to vaping lounges to have reconfirmed.

 "We know cigarettes kill you.
 And we know what in cigarettes kill you.
 And we know that vaping does not contain the things in cigarettes that kill you," said Peter Denholtz, co-owner of the Henley Vaporium.